Support in New Mexico (2026)

 Modification of Child Support

 Modifications take effect from the date the motion is filed.
-New Mexico does not permit retroactive reduction of child support arrearages.
+New Mexico does not permit retroactive reduction of child support arrearages — once support accrues, it cannot be forgiven.

 Enforcement of Child Support

-New Mexico’s Child Support Enforcement Division (CSED) within the Human Services Department has broad authority to enforce child support orders:
+New Mexico’s Child Support Enforcement Division (CSED) within the Human Services Department has broad authority:

 • Income withholding (wage garnishment)